moe123/abraxas/ReadMe.md

 A digression to the world of scripting languages and PHP.

 <sub><sup>Perhaps one of the most significant advances made by Arabic mathematics began at this time
-with the work of al-Khwarizmi, namely the beginnings of algebra.
+with the work of al-Khwarizmi, namely the beginnings of algebra (1).
 It is important to understand just how significant this new idea was.
 It was a revolutionary move away from the Greek concept of mathematics which was essentially geometry.
 Algebra was a unifying theory which allowed rational numbers, irrational numbers, geometrical magnitudes, etc.,